biobakery/MetaPhlAn/README.md

 or **cloning the repository** using the following command ``$ hg clone https://bitbucket.org/biobakery/metaphlan2``

 MetaPhlAn2 needs the clade markers and the database to be downloaded locally.
+To obtain them:

 ```
 #!bash